Jubilant Chloe-Rose joins her mum, 52, as a national beauty pageant winner

 “I am looking forward to spending the year doing more fundraising and attending events across the country.”

-Chloe-Rose, who works as a teaching assistant at a primary school in Rainworth, is at pains to stress that beauty pageants are “not just about women parading up and down a catwalk”.
+Chloe-Rose, who works as a teaching assistant at a primary school in Rainworth, is at pains to stress pageants are “not just about women parading up and down a catwalk”.

 Competitors must carry out charity and community work, conduct interviews about their plans and take part in rounds showing off evening wear, fashion wear and swimwear.

+The week will include photoshoots, a pyjama party and a white party, where all the guests must dress in their best all-white outfits.

-Chloe-Rose added: "I would like to say a huge thankyou to all my sponsors, who supported me during my years as Miss Nottingham Galaxy.
+Chloe-Rose said: "I would like to say a huge thankyou to all my sponsors, who supported me during my years as Miss Nottingham Galaxy.

 “They include Mansfield businesses Lucy Lashes and The Dress Boutique by Cherished, as well as Richard Murrill Pageant Sponsorship.